appsecnz/appsecnz.github.io/conference/sponsorship.md

 In addition, all LEGO sets will be awarded to conference delegates during the prize giving at our closing session.
 The LEGO Build sponsor will be invited to the stage to draw the names of all LEGO prize winners.
 All LEGO sets *completed* during the conference will be included as part of the top LEGO prize; each incomplete/unopened set will be awarded as a separate prize.

 The fee for this one-of-a-kind *a la carte* sponsorship is **$5,500**, to cover the costs of purchasing the LEGO sets and producing the video.
 Other associated sponsor benefits are similar to those of a **Silver** sponsorship.

+### *&Agrave; La Carte* Sponsorships

+If you're interested in an *&agrave; la carte* sponsorship opportunity - such as sponsoring our coffee kiosk, one or more tea breaks, or a day's lunch service - please reach out to the team.
+Such sponsorships can be arranged either in combination with a Premier Sponsor package, or on their own.
+Sponsorship fees will be determined, based on the cost of the sponsored activities and the level of support offered.

+As an example, fully supporting our coffee kiosk for one day of the Main Conference would cost NZ $2,500.

+When combined with a Premier Sponsor package, you will receive a 5% discount on the *combined* fees.
+The OWASP Corporate Member discount does not apply to *&agrave; la carte* sponsorships (but *does* apply to the Premier Sponsor portion of a combined sponsorship).
+For example, a **Platinum Sponsor** package, when combined with a one-day **Coffee Kiosk** sponsorship, would be NZ $9,975, or NZ $9,215 for an OWASP Corporate Member.

 ### Premier Sponsor Fees and Benefits